SajidAli92/SajidAli92/README.md

 - 👋 Hi, I’m Sajid Ali
-- I'm a Student of Engineering, Currently i,m in third year.
+- I'm a Student of Engineering, Currently i,m in final year.
 - I want to become a java developer.
 <!---
 SajidAli92/SajidAli92 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.